Joe's Garage: Background

-After being released from his contractual obligations with Warner Bros.
-Records, Frank Zappa formed Zappa Records, a label distributed at that time by Phonogram Inc. He released the successful double album Sheik Yerbouti (1979, recorded 8/1977-2/1978), and began working on a series of songs for a follow-up album.
+After completing contractual obligations with DiscReet Records and distributor Warner Bros.
+Records in March 1977, Zappa formed Zappa Records, with distribution in the US and Canada by Phonogram Inc. He released the successful double album Sheik Yerbouti (1979, recorded 8/1977-2/1978), and began working on a series of songs for a follow-up album.
 The songs "Joe's Garage" and "Catholic Girls" were recorded with the intention that Zappa would release each as a single.
 Throughout the development of Joe's Garage, Zappa's band recorded lengthy jams which Zappa later formed into the album.
 The album also continued the development of xenochrony, a technique Zappa also featured on One Size Fits All (1975), in which aspects of older live recordings were utilized to create new compositions by overdubbing them onto studio recordings, or alternatively, selecting a previously recorded solo and allowing drummer Vinnie Colaiuta to improvise a new drum performance, interacting with the previously recorded piece.

 Midway through recording the new album, Zappa decided that the songs connected coherently and wrote a story, changing the new album into a rock opera.
 Joe's Garage was the final album Zappa recorded at a commercial studio.
 Zappa's own studio, the Utility Muffin Research Kitchen, built as an addition to Zappa's home, and completed in late 1979, was used to record and mix all of his subsequent releases.